 Say you have a $10,000 credit limit on your favorite piece of plastic.
 If you’ve charged $5,000, you have a 50% utilization.
 By repaying $2,100 — thereby reducing your usage to $2,900 or 29% — you could improve your score significantly.

-Another strategy to nudge your credit utilization in the right direction is to increase your credit limit.
-Just don’t increase your amount owed, too.
+Another strategy to nudge your credit utilization in the right direction is to increase your credit limit — just make sure you don’t also increase the amount you owe.

 Steps 3 and 4 might not have applied to you if you have a short credit history and few accounts.
-The simple strategy for beginners is to start using a credit card on routine expenses you know you can afford.
-Then repay it all each month to zero out the balance, and avoid interest charges and any dings to your burgeoning credit score.
+The simple strategy for beginners is to start using a credit card on routine expenses you know you can afford, then repay it all each month to zero out the balance.
+This can help you avoid interest charges and any dings to your burgeoning credit score.

 A top-notch credit score is a real money-saver.
 The next time you explore student loan refinancing, a home mortgage or another form of borrowing, you’ll find that an improved score will net you a lower interest rate.